msh2481/LanguageTransfer/thesis/main.typ

 #align(center)[#image("../img/mech.svg", height: 250pt)]

-Checking whether the language model indeed works in this way remains an open question, however it seems plausible that it implements at least an approximation of this, e.g. exponentiation is a hard operation for a language model so it might instead learn a piecewise-linear function to approximate $2^x$.
+Checking in what way what the language model actually does corresponds to this algorithm remains an open question, however it seems plausible that it implements at least an approximation of this, e.g. exponentiation is a hard operation for a language model so it might instead learn a piecewise-linear function to approximate $2^x$.
+There is evidence that the model does not exactly this, as the similar plot of log-probabilities of predictions from the model looks different, especially the fist half:

+#align(center)[#image("../img/observed.svg", height: 250pt)]

 Note that the algorithm can be trivially extended to `flat` language, by removing the exponentiation part --- now the "stack" is simply a sum of the embeddings of tokens in it.
 This finally provides a possible explanation of the structure of the embedding space.
 For `nested`, the only important property is that each vector has higher dot product with itself than with other vectors, because the embedding of the last open bracket will have more weight than all other tokens in the stack and so they will not interfere with eah other.
 But for `flat` the model needs access not only to the top of the stack, but to all the tokens in it, which means that arbitrary linear combination of the embeddings should be uniquely decodable.
 This requires the embeddings to be orthogonal.